Jawad-Nazari/School_library/README.md

 - Register a new students or teachers.
 - Register new books with title and author name .
 - Show records of who borrowed a book and when.
+- Used JSON files to save and load data

 <p align="right">(<a href="#readme-top">back to top</a>)</p>